ancient-military-history

 Finds and Fortifications

-These documents reveal that auxiliary units maintained complex administrative systems, tracking supplies, personnel, and equipment.
+The tablets reveal that auxiliary units maintained complex administrative systems, tracking supplies, personnel, and equipment.
 Soldiers wrote home about their service, their commanders, and the challenges of life on the frontier.
 The tablets provide examples of Latin used by soldiers whose native languages included Celtic, Germanic, and other provincial tongues.
+The Vindolanda Trust website offers extensive resources on these remarkable finds.

 Tombstones and Memorials